Drought in Canada: Recent major droughts (2015–2025)

+In 2022, The Globe and Mail cited John Pomeroy, Canada Research Chair in Water Resources and Climate Change saying that "Prairies have had unprecedented summer flooding and droughts in the last decade.
+Lake-ice formation is changing, and glaciers have disappeared or retreated by kilometres.
+These are big changes that will require large societal shifts".
+The article also cited Dr. James Bruce, the Canadian co-founder of the UN’s Intergovernmental Panel on Climate Change, who said, "If climate change is a shark, then water are its teeth".

+Increased frequencies of forest fires during drought years can have serious economic impacts.
+A 2023 report by Agriculture and Agri-Food Canada said that 97% of agricultural landscape in the Prairies was "abnormally dry or experiencing moderate to exceptional drought".
+In Alberta, there were 51 water shortage advisories in place in December 2023.

+History of droughts

 Although most regions of Canada have experienced drought, many of the southern regions of the Canadian Prairies and interior British Columbia are most susceptible.
 During the past two centuries, at least 40 droughts have occurred in western Canada with multi-year episodes being observed in the 1890s, 1910s, 1930s, 1960s, 1980s, and the early 2000s.
 Droughts in southern Ontario/Quebec are usually shorter, smaller in area, less frequent, and less intense.
 Nonetheless, there have been some major drought occurrences there as well during the 20th century.
 Droughts in the Atlantic Provinces occur even less frequently.
 Droughts are less of a concern for northern Canada mainly due to their lower population densities.
-However, increased frequencies of forest fires during drought years can have serious economic impacts.